Were Women at the Last Supper?

 These women who were healed and became patrons, supporters, disciples and apostles faithfully followed Jesus and were at his last supper also.
 I hope this post shows how tradition and art have influenced our interpretation and perception of the last supper as a male-only event.

 My novel, Forgotten Followers (from Broken to Bold) depicts women at the last supper.
-As Jesus washes their feet, he explains to them that unless he washes you, you cannot be one of his people (John 13:8).
+As Jesus washes their feet, he explains to them that unless he washes them, they cannot be one of his people (John 13:8).
 Jesus encouraged women and men to follow him, to be his people.

 Just as we no longer believe the Bible says the sun revolves around the earth, many of us no longer believe the Bible says that only men were called as disciples.
 If we re-examine which beliefs come from tradition and images and which are biblical we may be surprised to find that Jesus calls people of all genders to hear his word and follow it, to teach and preach it, making disciples of all nations.